Turbulent flows over porous and rough substrates: Methods

 Table \ref{tab:cases2} lists the main properties resulting from all the DNSs.
 For each simulation, we obtain the flow statistics and spectra by averaging multiple instantaneous fields over a period of time at least $12\delta/u_\tau$ after turbulence reaches a statistically steady state.
 Unless otherwise stated, the statistics at a $y$ location below the interface are spatially averaged over the entire $x$-$z$ plane containing both fluid and solid areas, i.e.~the `superficial average'.

-We use the mean velocity deficit in wall units, $\Delta U^+$, to indicate the drag increase induced by a substrate relative to a smooth wall.
-It is first defined based on the classical theory that the mean velocity profile $U^+(y^+)$ of turbulence over a complex surface is a shift of the smooth-wall profile $U_\mathrm{Sm}^+(y^+)$ in the logarithmic layer,
+We use the mean-velocity deficit in wall units, $\Delta U^+$, \rgm{commonly known as the roughness function,} to quantify how a substrate increases drag compared to a smooth wall.
+Following classical turbulence theory, the mean velocity profile $U^+(y^+)$ in the logarithmic layer over a complex surface is shifted relative to a smooth-wall one, $U_\mathrm{Sm}^+(y^+)$,

-where $\kappa\approx0.4$ and $B\approx5$ are the constants characterising $U_\mathrm{Sm}^+(y^+)$ in the logarithmic layer and $\Delta y_d^+$ is the zero-plane displacement.
+where $\kappa\approx0.4$ and $B\approx5$ are the constants characterising $U_\mathrm{Sm}^+(y^+)$ in the logarithmic layer and $\Delta y_d^+$ is the zero-plane displacement, \rgm{the $y$-coordinate offset that results in a best collapse for the outer flow}.
 We follow \citet{Chen23} and extend this relation above the logarithmic layer to include the wake region, for a robust estimation of $\Delta U^+$ by adjusting $\Delta y_d$ to maximise the region sufficiently above the surface where $U^+(y^+)$ and $U_\mathrm{Sm}^+(y^+\!+\!\Delta y_d^+)$ are parallel.
 Nevertheless, the resulting values of $\Delta U^+$ are almost identical to the velocity difference $\Delta U_\delta^+=U_\mathrm{Sm}^+(\delta^+)-U^+(\delta^+)$ measured at the channel centre $y=\delta$ without zero-plane offsetting, both listed in table \ref{tab:cases2}.
 For all the cases studied, the distance between the interface and the zero-plane-displacement height was under 3 wall units, and the resulting difference in $u_\tau$ under $1\%$, as mentioned above.

 The mean pressure gradient $\partial_xP$ driving the flow induces a Darcy velocity $U_\mathrm{Da}$ within the substrate, which is not present in an external-flow application where $\partial_xP\simeq0$ \citep[see][]{Gomez19}.
 In an internal flow, $U_\mathrm{Da}^+$ scales with $Re_\tau^\text{-1}$, which is intrinsically different from other near-wall quantities that are essentially independent of $Re_\tau$ when normalised in wall units.
 To allow for direct application to external flows, we subtract $U_\mathrm{Da}^+$ from the mean velocity $U^+$ to evaluate the drag increase $\Delta U^+$, thus redefined by